jkstill/oraaccess-xml/README.md

 You are likely familiar with sqlplus, as it is a standard oracle tool.

-Method R mrskew is a tool that can be used to test the performance of sqlplus with different fetch sizes.
+Method R mrskew is a tool that can be used to test the database performance while running sqlplus (or any oracle database application) with different fetch sizes.

-The entire suite of Method R tools are my goto choice for analyzing Oracle SQL Trace files.
+The entire suite of Method R tools are my go-to choice for analyzing Oracle SQL Trace files.

 They can be found at [Method R Workbench](https://carymillsap.com/software/workbench/)